East Somerset Agricultural Society

 For many years, the Annual Alumni Banquet & Ball highlighted Graduation Week Festivities.
 In the 1950s, the Alumni Reunions garnered upwards of 500 people in attendance.

-Although Hartland Academy ceased to exist after 1968, the Alumni Association carried onward and still holds reunions every 5 years with several dozen Hartland Academy Alumnus gathering for each event.
+Although Hartland Academy ceased to exist after 1968, the Alumni Association carried onward and for many years after held reunions every 5 years with several dozen Hartland Academy Alumnus gathering for each event.

 See Hartland Academy